This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 Fall Creek Lake

-Hiking to the bottom of Fall Creek Lake also met some of our criteria: it’s only 16 miles from Eugene and it should be pretty interesting.
+Hiking to the bottom of Fall Creek Lake met our criteria for an interesting family hike.
 After all, just imagine what you can find at the bottom of a lake!
 We weren’t sure about the stroller, but as it turned out, we were able to take the stroller all the way to the bottom, which was nice for our toddlers.

 We parked at the gate at the North Shore entrance.
 First, we checked out the dam.
 And what to our wondering eyes would appear?
 A paved road to the bottom of the lake!
 We unloaded the stroller and off we went.
 Past the gate is the usual parking area, with picnic tables and vault toilets (which are usually locked in the winter but thank goodness one was open this time!)
 And past that trailed a paved road, down, down, down to the bottom.